freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Stimulus.md

 ## Stimulus.FileName Property

-`FileName` will contain the full path of the file containing the actual Stimulus object
+The full path of the file containing the actual Stimulus object

 ```csharp
 public string FileName { get; set; }